dengking/Parallel-computing/docs/Programming-model/Sync-async/Asynchronous-programming/Async-await/index.md

-A function using `async`/`await` can use as many `await` expressions as it wants, and each will be handled in the same way (though(虽然) a **promise** will only be returned to the caller for the first await, while every other await will utilize(利用) internal callbacks).
-A function can also hold a **promise** object directly and do other processing first (including starting other **asynchronous tasks**), delaying awaiting the promise until its result is needed.
-Functions with promises also have promise aggregation methods that allow you to await multiple promises at once or in some special pattern (such as C#'s `Task.WhenAll()`, which returns a valueless `Task` that resolves when all of the tasks in the arguments have resolved).
-Many promise types also have additional features beyond what the `async`/`await` pattern normally uses, such as being able to set up more than one result callback or inspect the progress(进展) of an especially long-running task.

 ### In C++

 In C++, await (named co_await in C++) has been officially merged into C++20 draft, so it is on course to be formally accepted as a part of official C++20;[[11\]](https://en.wikipedia.org/wiki/Async/await#cite_note-11) also [MSVC](https://en.wikipedia.org/wiki/MSVC) and [Clang](https://en.wikipedia.org/wiki/Clang) compilers are already supporting at least some form of co_await ([GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) still has no support for it).